john-warnes/dotfiles/README.md

-                                                 "   1 open all folds on file open "   2 close all folds on file open "   NOTE: ''tt'' in normal mode to toggle folds
+                                                 "   1 open all folds on file open "   2 close all folds on file open "   NOTE: ''tt'' in normal mode to toggle folds let g:JV_DateFormat         = '%A, %d %B %Y'     " Format for template and metadata dates (man date) let g:JV_MaxMetaDataSearch  = 50                 " Max lines at top of file to search for meta data tags let g:JV_EnableUpdateMetaData = 1                " Enable auto updating of metadata on file save
 ```

 ### Window Creation/Deletion